oobiols/staidy/README.md

 ### Why you might be interested in this repository

-1. We explain the shape of the datasets and how they are generated in [datasets](datasets.md)
+1. We provide the recipe to create your own datasets as detailed in the publication [datasets](datasets.md)
-2. We show how to transfer the weights from the calibrated coarse model to fine-grid data in [tutorials](transfer.md)
+2. We provide an already trained coarse model and the recipe to create your own coarse model [tutorials](train.md)
+3. We provide models at higher resolutions obtained by transfer learning to be used or modified at your convenience, and also the recipe to perform transfer learning on your own [tutorials](transfer.md)